Examining the Big Career Problem Part 2: New York or Hong Kong? Does It Even Matter?

 Why you are asking, and why I asked the same thing about a year ago:

 Understandably, choosing a job or a career is probably the single most important decision you have ever had to make.
 The last big decision you had to make was probably which college to attend, but parents usually had a pretty big influence on that.

 After debating with your parents for a year or two, hopefully demystifying the recruitment system and discrediting your aunts, uncles, and friendly neighbors, you realize that you are pretty much on your own.
-Depending on your parents’ level of English and financial literacy, they may think that becoming a banker means that you’ll be sitting behind a cashier and helping people with their deposits and withdrawals; if you’re lucky, they may think you take rich people’s money and help them buy and sell stocks; if you are really lucky, they may actually understand that you are going to take companies like Groupon and Michael Kors to an “IPO.”
-The term “consultant” is even more ubiquitous and difficult to explain because there are simply too many different types of consultants out there.
+Depending on your parents’ level of English and financial literacy, they may think that becoming a banker means that you’ll be sitting behind a cashier and helping people with their deposits and withdrawals; if you’re lucky, they may think you take rich people’s money and help them buy and sell stocks; if you are really lucky, they may actually understand that you are going to take companies like Groupon or Michael Kors to an “IPO.”
+The term “consultant” is even more ubiquitous and difficult to explain because there are simply too many different types of consultants.
 Unless your parents work in the industry, there is very little chance that they will understand what kind of job you’re really applying for.
 So regardless of how lucky you are, your parents are of little help.
 And for the first time in your life, a big decision is pretty much all on you.

 What to do about it: